 Friedman began his career with Sportsnet 590 Toronto, where he was the play-by-play voice of the Toronto Raptors in 1994 and a reporter covering the Toronto Blue Jays in 1998.
 Friedman has also contributed to the London Free Press, Toronto Star and The Score network.
-Friedman was awarded the Telemedia Reporter of the Year Award in 1996.
+In 1996, Friedman was awarded the Telemedia Reporter of the Year Award.

-Hersch attended the University of Southern California, where she graduated magna cum laude.
+Hersch graduated magna cum laude from the University of Southern California.
 While at USC, Jamie covered Trojan athletics extensively.
-Her work at USC's prestigious Annenberg TV News station earned Hersch a third place finish in the National Hearst Journalism Awards competition.
-Hersch also earned an award from the Wisconsin Broadcasters Association for her sports reporting at WKOW-TV in Madison, Wis., as a sports anchor and reporter.
+Her work at USC's prestigious Annenberg TV News station earned Hersch a third-place finish in the National Hearst Journalism Awards competition.
+Hersch also earned an award from the Wisconsin Broadcasters Association for her sports reporting at WKOW-TV in Madison, Wisconsin, as both a sports anchor and reporter.

 E.J.
-Hradek joined NHL Network/NHL.com as a Senior Reporter in May 2011, working across the League's multiple media platforms.
+Hradek joined NHL Network in his role, and NHL.com as a Senior Reporter working across the League's multiple media platforms, in May 2011.